Azzybana/candle/candle-book/src/tracing.md

 ## GPU

-When using Metal or other asynchronous GPU backends, tracing may produce misleading timing data because operations are queued rather than executed immediately.
+When using asynchronous GPU backends, tracing may produce misleading timing data because operations are queued rather than executed immediately.